ten-string guitar is a laboratory of sounds

 harmonics generated by the four additional

-The width draws the finguers closer to the fingerboard making the arch lower, facilitating speed and ligatures.
+The width of the fingerboard brings the fingers closer to the neck, making the bow of the left hand smaller and facilitating speed and slurs.

 The advantage is that the works originally